 Place each chop on a large piece of aluminum foil.
 Pour half of the reserved marinade over each and seal tightly in foil.
-Either increase grill/smoker temperature to 350 degrees F/175 degrees C or place in oven at that temperature.
-Continue cooking for 30 minutes or until the internal temperature reaches 175 degrees F/80 degrees C.
+Either increase grill/smoker temperature to 350 F/175 C or place in an oven at that temperature.
+Continue cooking for 30 minutes or until the internal temperature reaches 175 F/80 C.

 Serve with coleslaw and dinner rolls.